ulb-sachsen-anhalt/ocr-pipeline/README.md

 ### Setup

 For local development, an installation of Python3 (version 3.6+) is required.
 For coding assistance, supply your favourite IDE with Python support.
 If you don't know which one to choose, we recommend [Visual Studio Code](https://code.visualstudio.com/).
-The Development OS was Ubuntu 18.04, but Windows with similar Python version should do the job fine.
+The Development started on Ubuntu 18.04 with Python 3.6.

+The Tesseract Instances use Python's `concurrent.futures.ProcessPoolExecutor` implementation and are therefore plattform dependent.
+It has issues both on Mac OS (Mojave) and Windows (10) and also depends on the specific Python Version.

+For local development it's also required to have a local Tesseract Installation with any required model configurations.

 Activate virtual Python environment and install required libraries on a Windows System: